 The children are given the opportunity to play and develop musicianship both through the curriculum and our links with TVMS.
-They learn to play a variety of instruments including the recorder, Taiko drums, ukulele, P-bone, Samba instruments, African drums and steel pans.
+They learn to play a variety of instruments including the recorder, Violin, Taiko drums, keyboards, glockenspiels, African drums, ukulele, P-bone, Samba instruments, and steel pans.
 In doing so, they begin to understand the different principle of each method of creating notes, as well as how to read basic music notation